 Favorite quote from the author:

 If you hadn’t at least heard about this book, I’d be shocked.
 It has sold over 25 million copies.
 That’s as if the entire population of Venezuela had gotten a copy.
-I’m not sure if Stephen R. Covey had any clue about what a success this book would be when he published it in 1990, but, even several years after his death, it’s still the bible of leadership and modern management.
+I’m not sure if Stephen R. Covey had any clue about what a success The 7 Habits of Highly Effective People would be when he published it in 1990, but, even several years after his death, it’s still the bible of leadership and modern management.